nrxus/faux/book/src/guide/exporting-mocks.md

 project, or even exposed to users of your library so they can mock your structs when testing their own library or application.

+> The solution explored in this chapter applies not only to `faux` but
+> to any "test" code you want to export across crates.

 To better explain, let's start with an example.
 Let's say we are building a graphics rendering library, `testable-renderer`.
 As expected, `faux` is declared in `dev-dependencies`